State of Mind would not have happened without the help of these organisations. A massive thank you!

 CALM have supported STATE OF MIND’s development from an idea to a fully fledged brand.

-There are over 300 sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
+There are numerous sports chaplains in the UK and Ireland, providing spiritual and pastoral care to professional and amateur sport.
 Sports Chaplaincy UK is increasingly involved in helping sporting organisations support, train and appoint sports chaplains.